jdalzatec/jdalzatec.github.io/src/pages/posts/physics/15-04-2019-Monte-Carlo-Ising-2D/index.md

 <div style="background-color: gold">You could download a jupyter notebook with this tutorial from <a href="notebook.ipynb">here</a>.</div>
 <br />

 This tutorial was made in order to give a practical guide for the elaboration of a Monte Carlo program for the simulation of a Ising 2D system.
 This program is built in **python3**.
 The complexity of this code is minimal.
 However, this kind of simulations **is not** efficient in python.
-For this reason, I recommend you to use other programming language like **c++** or **fortran** because they are high performance programming laguages.
+For this reason, I recommend you to use other programming language like **c++** or **fortran** since they are high performance programming laguages.

-We are going to simulate an [Ising 2D system](https://en.wikipedia.org/wiki/Square-lattice_Ising_model), which was solved by Lard Onsager in 1944 in an analytical way.
+We are going to simulate an [Ising 2D system](https://en.wikipedia.org/wiki/Square-lattice_Ising_model), which was solved analitically by Lard Onsager in 1944.
 The analytical solution gives the following expression for the critical temperature $\left(T_c\right)$:

 $$
 \frac{k_{B}T_{c}}{J} = \frac{2}{\ln\left(1 + \sqrt{2}\right)} \approx 2.26918531421
 $$
 where $k_B$ is the Boltzmann constant and $J$ is the exchange constant.

-What we want to do is to simulate this system and compare this valure with one obtaines by using Monte Carlo method.
+What we want to do is to simulate this system and compare this value with one obtained by using Monte Carlo method.

 The Hamiltonian is given by